adamchalmers/blog/content/crazy-compile-time.md

 That improvement was a super promising start, and we're both hopeful that further improvements are possible.
 I don't really understand the code enough to dive in yet, but maybe some day I'll take a closer look.

+## Update

+In version 0.8.19, schemars has made massive progress around this issue!
+Release compile time has been halved again!
+Another huge win.
+The [relevant PR](https://github.com/GREsau/schemars/pull/286) has more details.

 # Takeaways

  - Use `cargo build --timings` to visualize which crates are slow to compile